jaebradley/notes/Non-Technical/Carrot Problems.md

 * Companies distribute jobs to friends and insiders but don't want to admit that publicly
   * So they create a public job application process, causing outsiders to waste time and effort applying through a channel that has a 0% chance at landing them a job

+## Side-effects

+* Certain narratives cause to outsiders who believe that you can succeed by doing [X/Y/Z], because famous VC/startup influencers kept saying so, and they believed it